 In addition to the above are the keywords, there are two other valid control flags:

-- substack: include all lines of given type from the configuration file specified as an argument to this control.
+- include and substack: include all lines of given type from the configuration file specified as an argument to this control.

 How to Restrict root Access to SSH Service Via PAM

 As an example, we will configure how to use PAM to disable root user access to a system via SSH and login programs.
 Here, we want to disable root user access to a system, by restricting access to login and sshd services.

 We can use the /lib/security/pam_listfile.so module which offers great flexibility in limiting the privileges of specific accounts.
 Open and edit the file for the target service in the /etc/pam.d/ directory as shown.

 $ sudo vim /etc/pam.d/sshd OR $ sudo vim /etc/pam.d/login